ouya/docs/forge_tv.md

 * [Forge TV](http://www.razerzone.com/gaming-systems/razer-forge-tv) - Spec details

-## OUYA Everywhere

-Applications and games should use the latest OUYA-Everywhere plugin for their particular game engine to publish in the [developer portal](http://devs.ouya.tv).

 The `Razer Serval` controller is supported by OE-Input on `Forge TV`.

 * [Razer Serval Controller](http://www.razerzone.com/gaming-controllers/razer-serval) - Spec Details

 The OUYA Controller is supported by OE-Input on `Forge TV`.

+## OUYA Everywhere

+Applications and games should use the latest OUYA-Everywhere plugin for their particular game engine to publish in the [developer portal](http://devs.ouya.tv).

-## List of engines that support Forge TV
+## List of Engines That Support Forge TV

 The latest OE-Input adds support for many controllers on the `Forge TV` device.